Certified Brain Injury Specialist

 Acquiring the Certified Brain Injury Specialist (CBIS) credential is the next step in ensuring you remain a valuable, marketable, and well-informed asset in the field of brain injury services.
 All new paid applicants will receive a one-year subscription to the Journal of Head Trauma Rehabilitation.
 This reflects a commitment to ensuring that certificants have access to the latest brain injury research, treatment, and practice information.

 Official ACBIS training is provided by Certified Brain Injury Specialist Trainers (CBIST) and is offered at many Brain Injury Association state affiliate conferences and events and through many service providers across the country.
-Contact the ACBIS office to find a training site in your area or to arrange for a training to occur at your own facility.
 Training is not required to sit for the examination; you may complete self-study if you wish.

 Group Rate (fees are per person):

-ACBIS Application fees are non-refundable unless the applicant does not meet eligibility requirements, in which case a $35.00 cancellation fee will be applied.
+*ACBIS Application fees are non-refundable unless the applicant does not meet eligibility requirements, in which case a $70.00 cancellation fee will be applied.
 Application fees are retained for up to one year following payment submission.

 Requirements & Eligibility

 - The qualifying experience must have included formal supervision or have been conducted while the applicant operated under a professional license.
 If the applicant is operating under a professional license, then he/she must be in good standing.